The null condition in elastodynamics leads to non-uniqueness: Defining a local inverse of divergence by solving the asymmetric divergence equation

 \begin{Rmk} Note that the second term in condition $\eqref{eq of linear and angular momenta in E co}$ can actually be written as

 For convenience, in the following text, we will use the above equality to replace these different equations. \end{Rmk}

-\begin{Rmk} This theorem should be compared with Theorem 10.1 in \cite{Isett16}.
-The major difference is that, since we are considering the elastic dynamic equation, which is a quasilinear wave equation, we need the estimation of time derivatives instead of material derivatives. \end{Rmk}
+\begin{Rmk} This lemma should be compared with Theorem 10.1 in \cite{Isett16}.
+The major difference is that, since we are considering the elastodynamic equation, which is a quasilinear wave equation, we need the estimation of time derivatives instead of material derivatives. \end{Rmk}